Maryland / Anne Arundel County

 Is Millersville, MD a safe place to live?

-Millersville is a relatively safe community, with a violent crime rate of just 156 incidents per 100,000 residents and a property crime rate of 1,220 per 100,000.
-The odds of experiencing violent crime are low at 1 in 641, making it a reassuring choice for families and individuals seeking peace of mind.
-Overall, the area enjoys a lower crime index compared to many cities in Maryland.
+Millersville is considered a safe community, with a low violent crime rate of 156 incidents per 100,000 residents and a property crime chance of 1 in 82.
+Most residents enjoy peace of mind, making it an attractive choice for families.
+The crime index remains below many urban areas in Maryland.

 156